cython/cython/docs/src/tutorial/pure.rst

 and ``bint`` respectively.
 Also, the Python builtin types ``list``, ``dict``, ``tuple``, etc. may be used, as well as any user defined types.

+Typed C-tuples can be declared as a tuple of C types.

 Extension types and cdef functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^